Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Introduction

-In the present work, however, rather than to address the implications for the inflation-generating potential, we consider the possibility of the resonant creation of open or closed fermionic (or bosonic) superstrings with sequential numbers of oscillations.
-We also note that there is a prediction in this model of a third possibly observable dip in the CMB power spectrum.
+In the present work, however, rather than to address the implications for the inflation-generating potential, we consider the possibility of the resonant creation of closed fermionic (or bosonic) superstrings with sequential excitations.
+We also note that there may be a third marginally observable dip in the CMB power spectrum near $\ell \approx 60$.
+Our goal is to demonstrate a proof or principle that it may be possible to identify string-like features in the CMB.
+The goal here cannot be to provide the final formulation of a string theoretic explanation for deviations in the CMB power spectrum that is a fully realistic particle physics model.
+This paper aims at cosmology not particle physics.
+Hence we utilize a simple model that has some of the relevant coarse features of string theory.